camacazio/icestick_JSTK2/README.md

-# icestick_JSTK2_ORGB
+# icestick_JSTK2
-This uses the Lattice Semi ICESTICK board and the PMOD JSTK2 and ORGB modules.
+This uses the Lattice Semi ICESTICK board and the PMOD JSTK2.
+It cycles colors on the PMOD RGB light and it reads the joystick position to light the cross-pattern LEDs on the ICESTICK board.